sjoerdvankreel/firefly-synth/manual.md

 That means, if you change your DPI settings, you'll have to resize manually.
 Just once, after that, the size is stored in a user settings file.

-## Feature overview

-See the parameter reference document for details.

-- Up to 32 voices in polyphonic mode.
-- Per-voice and global audio and CV routing matrices.
-- Oscillator-to-oscillator AM and FM routing matrices.
-- Pitchbend and modwheel linked to external MIDI input.
-- Smoothing controls for MIDI input and host BPM changes.
-- Portamento with tempo syncing and regular/automatic glide mode.
-- Monitor module with active voice count, cpu and threadpool usage.
-- Per-voice DAHDSR envelopes with tempo syncing, linear and exponential slopes and 3 envelope modes.
-- Oscillators with classic waveforms, DSF synthesis, 2 Karplus-Strong modes, noise generator, unison and hard-sync.
-- Per-voice and global LFO's with tempo syncing, one-shot mode, various waveforms and horizontal and vertical skewing.
-- Per-voice and global FX modules with state variable filter, comb filter, distortion and (global only) reverb, feedback- and multitap delay.

 ## Context menus
 - Right-click a parameter to show the host menu.
 - Right-click some empty space to show the undo/redo menu.